-First, note that in each iteration of Algorithm \ref{algo:wbkm} the feasibility region of the linear program in Step $(1.)$ is the same.
+Note that in each iteration of Algorithm \ref{algo:wbkm} the feasibility region of the linear program in Step $(1.)$ is the same.
 An optimal assignment $y^*$ stays therefore feasible for the subsequent iteration and can hence be used for a warm start.
 If the centers of gravity did not change significantly, the new optimal assignment $y^{**}$ will be only a few primal simplex pivot steps away from $y^*$.